a7ul/blog/src/pages/graphql-auth/index.md

        const fieldAuthDirective = getDirective(schema, fieldConfig, "auth")?.[0];
 +      // 1.1 Get the permissions for the field
 +      const fieldPermissions = fieldAuthDirective?.permissions ?? [];
-+      // 1.1 Get the permissions for the field's type
++      // 1.2 Get the permissions for the field's type
 +      const typePermissions = typePermissionMapping.get(typeName) ?? [];

        // 2.
-If a @auth directive is found, replace the field's resolver with a custom resolver
+If an @auth directive is found, replace the field's resolver with a custom resolver
 -      if (fieldAuthDirective) {
 +      if (fieldPermissions.length > 0 || typePermissions.length > 0) {
          // 2.1.
 Get the original resolver on the field